Travel.State.Gov >

 Tips for entering Uzbekistan on an E-Visa:

-Visa-free Entry for U.S. Citizens under 16: U.S. citizens who are under 16 and traveling for tourism are eligible for a visa-free regime.
+Visa-free Entry for U.S. Citizens under 16: U.S. citizens who are under 16 and traveling for tourism do not require a visa.
 They should present a valid U.S. passport at the point of entry and must be accompanied by their legal guardians.
 The period of stay generally will correspond with the duration of the visa of the accompanying guardian and will not exceed 90 days.
 More information is available at the Embassy of Uzbekistan website.

-Visa-free Entry for Foreign Citizens over 55: U.S. citizens who are older than 55 and traveling for tourism are eligible for a visa-free regime with a valid passport.
+Visa-free Entry for Foreign Citizens over 55: U.S. citizens who are older than 55 and traveling for tourism do not require a visa if they have a valid passport.
 The period of stay cannot exceed 30 days.
 More information is available at the Embassy of Uzbekistan website.

-Registration: The government of Uzbekistan requires all foreigners to register with the local authorities within three days of arrival in Uzbekistan.
+Registration: The government of Uzbekistan requires all foreign nationals to register with the local authorities within three days of arrival in Uzbekistan.
 From the date of the initial registration, travelers are responsible for maintaining uninterrupted registration.
 Visit our Registration in Uzbekistan website for more information.

 Border Crossings: Travel within Uzbekistan by rail or land sometimes requires brief entries into neighboring countries.
 Travelers should obtain a multiple-entry Uzbek visa as well as proper visas for the relevant neighboring countries, if needed.